| +Home | Museum | Wanted | Specs | Previous | Next |

 integration, it would require quite a number of IC's to implement all of

-of schemes were used for register storage during this period, including
+size.
+A number of schemes were used for register storage during this period,

-electronics component and equipment manufacturer Hitachi, as its register
+electronics component and equipment manufacturer Mitsubishi, as its register

 storage means.
 The core array consists of four 8x8 core planes for a total